How to Invest in Tantalum (Updated 2023)

 What are the ways to invest in tantalum?
 The market for this critical metal is fairly opaque, but interested investors have options.

-With impressive ductility and the ability to resist heat and corrosion, tantalum is one of the five major refractory metals and an important industrial commodity.
+With impressive ductility and the ability to resist heat and corrosion, critical metal tantalum is one of the five major refractory metals, as well as an important industrial commodity.

 The tantalum market can be difficult to understand, but because it is essential for electronics companies and other industrial end users, some consider the metal a compelling investment.
 Read on for a brief overview of tantalum supply and demand dynamics, and a look at how to invest in this critical metal.